fmalaspina/fmalaspina/README.md

 - **AI and data science for operational insights**
 - **Blockchain infrastructure and smart contracts**

-I aim to contribute as a hands-on developer in a modern engineering team and evolve naturally into **Tech Lead** or **Architect** roles.

 ## 🔧 Technologies & Tools

 - **Languages**: Java, Go, Python, JavaScript, TypeScript